Poesitor/alx-low_level_programming/README.md

-# alx-low_level_programming
-A repository for practicing low level programming with alx
+A repository for learning and practicing low level programming